-This documentation will take you through all of the features of the Google Analytics plugin as well as how to install, configure and get the most out of the pro version of the plugin.
+This documentation will take you through all of the features of the Google Analytics plugin as well as how to install, configure and get the most out of the free and pro version of the plugin.

 How to install Google Analytics for Joomla?

 Installing the Google Analytics plugin for Joomla to enable analytics tracking is quick and easy.
 It only takes a few minutes to do and test.
 These are the instructions that will take you through the process of downloading and installing the plugin onto your Joomla site and configuring it to start tracking your stats and site visitors.

 1st need to download google analytics on http://nicheextensions.com/downloads/google-analytics-joomla , create an account and choose free version.